 Jim Zidek was UBC's first Professor of Statistics, and he has recently become UBC's first Emeritus Professor of Statistics.
 You can read about Jim's career in English or in French.

 Almost anyone in the mathematical sciences is likely to be amused by the Mathematics Genealogy Project .
-Here I learned to my surprise that I am a scholarly descendant of David Hilbert via a very brief route:
+Here I learned to my surprise that I am a scholarly descendant of C. F. Gauss (by two paths):

 I also recently checked my Erdös number, which I knew had to be two even without knowing by what path.
 Anyway, I found that David Avis has Erdös number one, so the paper Avis-Davis-Steele (1988) confirms that my Erdös number is in fact two.

 Erdös and I had two pieces of work together, yet out of my laziness or foolishness they did not turn into publications.
-In one of these, Marty Ellis and I developed an idea which was in my thesis and for which Erdös had been the supplier of both the motivation and the key ideas.
-This is all duly acknowledged in the thesis, but it would have been infinitely better (and much more appropriate) to have had Ellis-Steele (1979) be Erdös-Ellis-Steele (1979).
+In one of these, Marty Ellis and I developed an idea which was in my thesis and for which Erdös had been the supplier of a key question and generous hints.
+Erdos is acknowledged in my thesis, but it would have been infinitely better (and much more appropriate) to have had Ellis-Steele (1979) be Erdös-Ellis-Steele (1979).
 I sorely wish that it could be made so retrospectively.